Manchester Metropolitan named greenest UK university 2013

 Success for Go Green campaigners

 Nationally, the results were excellent, demonstrating clearly the combined impact of student-led campaigns, sector-wide carbon reduction targets and the growing number of university Vice-Chancellors committed to tackling climate change.
-According to John Hindley, Manchester Met’s environmental manager, the People & PLanet Green League itself has had a major influence over their performance and that of the higher education sector in general.
+According to John Hindley, Manchester Met’s environmental manager, the People & PLanet People & Planet University League itself has had a major influence over their performance and that of the higher education sector in general.

 “In effect, it’s a very large universal auditing exercise that levels the field for the whole of higher education.
-The Green League has had a great effect for the whole sector and despite being in effect compulsory, it’s exceptionally competitive.
+The People & Planet University League has had a great effect for the whole sector and despite being in effect compulsory, it’s exceptionally competitive.
 It’s also something that is hard to do well in, because it’s not just looking at what you have out there as policy but also challenges you to back that up with solid performance data.”

 The results also show UK universities are doing more to improve graduate prospects by preparing them for the future low-carbon economy and increasing their focus on sustainability in the curriculum; 47% of universities gained full points for integrating sustainability into the curriculum, compared to 27% just two years ago.
 In response to higher student demand People & Planet also recorded a huge increase in initiatives to engage staff and students on sustainability issues.